 Dragon Thrones is an "opt in" experience, pick and choose what features you enjoy and watch your choices affect the world around you!
 As your customized character you will strive to achieve your various Personal, Team, and Global Objectives over an amazing weekend adventure.
 There are many different interactive features to be involved in, including a giant war and diplomacy game, quests, team-building missions, puzzles and secrets to uncover, player run scenes and events and more!
 Plus, we have exclusive relationships with drink and other festive sponsors.

 Location: Bryn Mawr College, 101 N. Merion Ave, Bryn Mawr, PA 19010.
 Map.

-Start & End Times: Check in 10:00 am Thursday July 5th (check in runs all day).
+Start & End Times: Check in 10:00 am Friday July 5th, and check in runs all day long.
 The event ends around 12:30 pm on Sunday July 7th, with optional post-game debriefings and farewell workshops in the afternoon.